Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Conclusion

 \section{Conclusion}

-A major limitation of neural compression approaches is their drastic performance degradation when channel statistics change, a natural phenomenon in wireless environments.
-To address this distribution shift problem, we proposed a model fine-tuning scheme for neural CSI compression.
-In this scheme, the encoder, having access to the most recent CSI samples, fine-tunes both the encoder and decoder models to enhance compression efficiency under varying CSI statistics.
-While the encoder can directly use the fine-tuned model at no additional cost, the updated model must be communicated to the decoder, introducing an extra model update cost to the compression rate, which has been neglected in all previous works that involved fine-tuning neural CSI compression models.
-We employed lossless entropy coding for both latent and model updates and adopted a spike-and-slap prior distribution to promote sparse and efficient parameter updates.
-Additionally, we incorporated the bit-rate of model updates into the fine-tuning process by using a regularized RD loss function.
+A major limitation of neural compression approaches is their significant performance degradation when channel statistics change, which is a natural phenomenon in wireless environments.
+To address this distribution shift problem, we proposed a fine-tuning scheme for neural CSI compression that explicitly accounts for the communication overhead associated with transmitting model updates.
+Lossless entropy coding is applied to both latent representations and model updates, and a spike-and-slab prior is adopted to promote sparse and efficient parameter updates.
+Furthermore, the bit-rate of model updates is incorporated into the fine-tuning process through a regularized RD loss function.
+We conducted simulations across a wide range of wireless CSI datasets, covering both site-specific and stochastic channel models.
+The results demonstrate that full-model fine-tuning is essential for effectively adapting the neural CSI compressor to varying environments.